kipac-xoc/mkacispback/README.md

 # mkacispback
-A software to generate particle background spectrum for the Chandra ACIS.
+A software to generate particle-induced background spectral model for the Chandra ACIS.
 Version: 2020-09-30
 Author: Hiromasa Suzuki (The University of Tokyo) hiromasa050701@gmail.com